 Each year, Sequoia and Kings Canyon National Parks establish opening dates for grazing in their wilderness meadows.
-This allows the parks to protect biological and scenic resources from the impacts that can occur when pack stock graze meadows before soil has dried and plants have developed.
+This allows the parks to protect biological and scenic resources from the impacts that can occur when pack stock graze meadows before the soil can support the weight of stock or before plants are developed enough to tolerate defoliation and reproduce.

-Meadows are most susceptible to pack stock impacts when ground moisture levels are high.
-Therefore, the parks rely on the amount of winter precipitation (measured in the form of mountain snowpack) as a guide when establishing opening dates.
-To determine snowpack, the parks and other cooperators of the California Cooperative Snow Surveys Program collect data along a series of snow courses and snow gage sensors.
+Meadows are most susceptible to stock impacts when soil moisture levels are high.
+Thus, the parks primarily use the amount of winter precipitation (measured in the form of mountain snowpack) as a guide when establishing opening dates.
+Opening dates in wet years are later than those in drier years.
+To determine the amount of snowpack, the parks and other cooperators of the California Cooperative Snow Surveys Program collect data along a series of snow courses and snow gage sensors throughout winter and spring.

 The parks use the amount of moisture in the snowpack to categorize the year as one of the following: